 The foregoing compels the Communists to direct the most serious efforts towards wresting the co-operatives from the hands of the social compromisers, and the conversion of the co-operatives from instruments of the bourgeoisie into the weapon of the revolutionary proletariat.
-The Third Congress of the Comintern studied and ap-

 The Third Congress of the Comintern studied and approved the theses on the work of the Communists in the cooperatives.
 The experience of a year and a-half has shown that these theses were based on a proper estimation of facts.
 The Fourth Congress of the Comintern reaffirms these theses, and urges all the Communist Parties, groups and organisations to take an active part in the co-operative movement, and instructs the press of the Party to devote sufficient space for the discussion of the questions of co-operation.

-For the furtherance of these theses, the Fourth Congress of the Comintern points out especially:-
+For the furtherance of these theses, the Fourth Congress

+of the Comintern points out especially:-